Felon (film): Plot

 In addition to the prison violence, Wade's regular visits with Laura start to take their toll on their relationship.
-Michael has nightmares after one of his visits, and the family's finances are running low.
+Michael has nightmares after visiting, and the family's finances are running low.
 After Wade refuses to identify Sampson as the perpetrator of the murder on the bus, Jackson falsely testifies that he was an accessory to the murder, resulting in an additional three years being added to his existing sentence.

-Laura, at the encouragement of her mother, breaks off the relationship with Wade through a letter.
-Broken and enraged, Wade resorts to fighting the prisoners in exchange for protection from Sampson and the Aryan Brotherhood.
+Laura, under pressure from her mother, breaks off the relationship with Wade through a letter.
+Broken and enraged, he resorts to fighting the prisoners in exchange for protection from Sampson and the Aryan Brotherhood.

-After talking to John, Wade devises a plan that can reveal the truth about the violence in the prison, and possibly get him released.
+Wade and John devise a plan to reveal the truth about the violence in the prison, and possibly get him released.
 During the next yard time, Wade refuses to kill an inmate after defeating him in a fight.
-A furious Jackson enters the yard and prepares to attack Wade, but Smith kills him by severing his femoral artery and throat with a concealed shiv.
+A furious Jackson enters the yard and prepares to attack him, but Smith kills him by severing his femoral artery and throat with a concealed shiv.
 Another yard officer then shoots Smith, who dies from his wounds.

 With the help of a retired correctional officer at Smith's former prison, the FBI, and Laura, the corruption of the prison officers is exposed and Wade's additional sentence is commuted.
 He is released after 15 months in prison and reunited with his family.